julianhirt/NSDate-Additions/README.md

 NSDate-Extensions is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-    pod "NSDate-Extensions"
+    pod "NSDate-Additions"

 ## Author

-Fork from Erica Sadun https://github.com/erica/NSDate-Extensions with fixes for some warnings.
+Fork from Erica Sadun https://github.com/erica/NSDate-Extensions with fixes for warnings.

 ## License